View Jeffrey Doll's Obituary on nhregister.com and share memories

 Doll, Jeffrey Ellis

-Jeffrey Ellis Doll, 56 of Manhattan, NY passed away unexpectedly at his home on January 21, 2020.
-He is survived hy his wife Kassandra Wolfe Doll.
-He is also survived by his father Bill Doll (wife Ginger Moore Doll) of Madison, CT and his sister, Janet Doll Sinni (husband Steven), and his nephew Devon Sinni of Clinton, CT.
-He was predeceased by his mother, Mary Ellen Ellis Doll of Madison, CT, formerly of Trenton NJ and his brothers "Teddy" Doll and "Skipper" Doll, both of Madison, CT.
-Jeffrey grew up in Madison, CT where he attended The Country School and The Hammonasset School.
-He graduated from American University in Washington, DC degreed in Economics and French.
-After a brief period with a bank in DC, he was employed by the Dime Savings Bank of Williamsburg in Brooklyn, NY.
-He served as First Vice President of the Commerical Loan Department until he retired in 2019.
-A memorial service will be held on Saturday, February 22 at 12:30 at St. Andrew's Episcopal Church, 232 Durham Road, Madison, CT.
+Jeffrey Ellis Doll, 56, of Manhattan, NY passed away unexpectedly at his home on January 21, 2020.
+He is survived by his wife Kassandra Wolfe Doll.
+He is also survived by his father Bill Doll (wife Ginger Moore Doll) of Madison, CT and his sister, Janet Doll Sinni (husband Steven), and his nephew Devon Sinni of Clinton, Ct.
+He was predeceasd by his mother, Mary Ellen Ellis Doll of Madison, CT, formerly of Trenton, NJ and his brothers "Teddy" Doll and "Skipper" Doll, both of Madison, CT.
+Jeffrey grew up in Madison, CT where he attended The Country School abd The Hammonasset School.
+He graduated from American University in Washington DC degreed in Economics and French.
+After a brief period with a bank in DC, he was employed by The Dime Savins Bank of Williamsburg in Brooklyn NY.
+He served as Frist Vice President of the Commercial Loan Department until he retired in 2016.
+A memorial serrvice will be held on Saturday, February 22nd at 12:30 at St. Andrew's Episcopal Church, 232 Durham Road, Madison, CT.